-- 1. Ensuring the company's task order awards under OASIS SB are contractually in compliance with OASIS SB (See Section H.3.) - 2.
-Ensuring all data within the CPRM is current, accurate, and complete (See Section G.3.2.) - 3.
-Ensuring contract administrative functions and meeting all the performance reporting and compliance standards listed under Section F.4., are maintained - 4.
-Being ultimately responsible for ensuring that all contractual agreements, including modifications, are negotiated and put in place expeditiously - 5.
-Being ultimately responsible for ensuring that all task order invoicing is accurate and timely - Attending all OASIS SB Program Management Review Meetings (PMR) and other OASIS SB meetings as scheduled
+- Verifying that the OCO soliciting or awarding a task order solicitation under OASIS SB has an OASIS SB Delegation of Procurement Authority (DPA).
+Verification can be provided by the OASIS SB CO, OASIS SB PM, or duly authorized representative - 2.
+Ensuring the company's task order awards under OASIS SB are contractually in compliance with OASIS SB (See Section H.3.) - 3.
+Ensuring all data within the OASIS Management Module is current, accurate, and complete (See Section G.3.2.) - 4.
+Ensuring contract administrative functions and meeting all the performance reporting and compliance standards listed under Section F.4., are maintained - 5.
+Being ultimately responsible for ensuring that all contractual agreements, including modifications, are negotiated and put in place expeditiously - 6.
+Being ultimately responsible for ensuring that all task order invoicing is accurate and timely - 7.
+Attending all OASIS SB Program Management Review Meetings (PMR) and other OASIS SB meetings as scheduled